Route of the Lincoln Highway: Illinois

 The Lincoln Highway entered Illinois on U.S. Route 30, which it followed to Aurora where it became Illinois Route 31, which it followed to Illinois Route 38 at Geneva where it turned west to Dixon.
 From Dixon, it continued west on Illinois Route 2 to Sterling where it rejoins U.S. Route 30.
 It followed U.S. Route 30 to just east of the Iowa state line, where it turned slightly northwest of Illinois Route 136.

+Lincoln Highway enters Illinois on the eastern border in Sauk Village, as Joliet Street in Dyer separates from being one Native American trail into two separate paths: the current route of Lincoln Highway turns north to cross Ford Heights and Chicago Heights at 14th Street, and the original route following Sauk Trail to South Chicago Heights before turning north on Chicago Road.
+Chicago Road in Chicago Heights is also Dixie Highway, leading to a major intersection of Carl Fisher's two major auto trails.

+Continuing west, Lincoln Highway crosses Olympia Fields (211th Street), Matteson, Frankfort, and New Lenox (Maple Street) before its next major directional change in Joliet.
+In Joliet, Cass Street is the original path, but when several roads were redesigned as one-way streets, a loop was added to include Jefferson Street (US-52), Center Street and Collins Street (Archer Avenue, IL-171).
+Lincoln Highway also crosses Chicago Street, part of the alternate route of Route 66.
+After crossing the Des Plaines River, US30 travels northwest and is known as Plainfield Road.
+It crosses Crest Hill before entering Plainfield.
+The route originally changes direction to west on Lockport Street, through downtown Plainfield, then north on Wallin Drive, stepping north and west every few blocks towards Aurora.
+It presently follows Division Street north before a more direct diagonal path.

+When originally designed, Lincoln Highway crossed the Fox River near downtown at Benton Street and Downer Place, following Lake Street (IL-31) to Geneva, where the road shifted to leave the Chicago area and extend west towards the Iowa border.
+Presently, Lincoln Highway never enters Aurora as it crosses Montgomery as Baseline Road.
+At the intersection of IL-47, it travels north to Sugar Grove before turning west towards the Iowa border.

 Iowa

 The Lincoln Highway entered Iowa on the Lyons-Fulton bridge, since torn down, north of the present-day Iowa Highway 136 bridge.
 It then went south on Second Street in Clinton along what is now U.S. Route 67.
 From there, it generally followed these present-day roads: